Melissa B

 Hi!
 I'm Melissa!
 Here are a few things about me:

-• I have a BSc and PGDipSci in Statistics from The University of Auckland (the birthplace of R programming!).
+• I have a BSc, PGDipSci, and MSc (First Class Honours) in Statistics from The University of Auckland (the birthplace of R programming!).

-• I have over eight years of programming experience and can program very confidently in R, Python, SQL, HTML/CSS, and LaTeX.
-I also have experience with JavaScript, MATLAB, SAS, and bash.
+• I have over nine years of programming experience and can program very confidently in R, Python, SQL, HTML/CSS, and LaTeX.
+I also have experience with JavaScript, MATLAB, SAS, and bash/shell scripting.

 • My favourite areas of statistics are health and ecology, but I like to learn about anything!

-• The skills and tools I have used in my professional experience include: R (especially Shiny and the tidyverse), Python, SQL, Excel, HTML, CSS, JavaScript, Google Cloud Platform (especially BigQuery), bash, GitHub, GitLab, Gitflow, CI/CD, Agile development, and various statistical concepts (e.g. GLM/GLMM, ASR, time series).
+• The skills and tools I have used in my professional experience include: R (especially Shiny and the tidyverse), Python (PySpark, NumPy, pandas), SQL, Excel, HTML, CSS, JavaScript, Databricks, Jupyter Notebooks, Google Cloud Platform (especially BigQuery), bash, GitHub, GitLab, Gitflow, CI/CD, Agile development, and various statistical concepts (e.g. GLM/GLMM, ASR, time series).

-• Besides completing my final MSc coursework, right now I'm learning Power BI and Python Flask.
+• Right now, I'm learning Power BI and AWS.
 I hope to eventually learn some JS libraries and Swift too!
 I love learning new tools and programming languages.

-• Outside of work, I like to dance, draw, and hike, and I'm currently learning French!
+• Outside of work, I teach tap dancing, draw, hike, camp, and I'm currently learning French!
+I love to read all kinds of books and I am a big Stephen King fan!

 Check out some of my projects, publications, and presentations below!